Skip to main content

 Can I use my eSIM for tethering/hotspot in Europe?

 It depends on the provider.
-Airalo allows tethering on most plans.
+Saily and Nomad eSIM allow tethering on most plans.
 Holafly restricts tethering on unlimited plans.
 Check each provider's terms before purchase if hotspot functionality is important to you.